KOMP (FM): KOMP

 The format flipped to album rock on February 8, 1981.
 The station's first song in the rock format was The Who's "Long Live Rock".
-The station's new call sign was KOMP and it was known simply as FM92 K-O-M-P.
+The station's new call sign was KOMP and it was known simply as FM92 K-O-M-P. Over the years, the format has since evolved to active rock.

 Some of the DJs from that era included Big Marty and Leslie Blied, Todd Fowler, Dice Martin and Lark Williams.
 The station's slogan later became "KOMP 92.3 The Rock Of Las Vegas."
 Other personalities included: Byrd (later with WDRV Chicago), Craig Williams, Scott "So Hot" Jameson, Charlie Morriss, Freddie Woods, Mike Dailey, Mike Culotta and JD Pig.

 Programming

 The station's slogan was updated to "KOMP 92.3, The Rock Station".
 It is owned by Lotus Communications, which also owns KENO, KLAV, KKGK, KRLV, KWID, KWWN, and KXPT.
 It is the flagship station for the Las Vegas Raiders of the National Football League alongside KRLV.

 In morning drive time, the wake-up show is "BS in the Morning".
 The current hosts are Graig and Huff.
 Graig was born in New York City and has been with the program since 2016.
 Huff was born in Phoenix and was a KOMP DJ since 2011, originally as nighttime host.
 Sylvia hosts middays and Gooch is heard in afternoons and evenings.

 The station launched "BS in the Morning" in the summer of 2014 with radio host Sparks, who relocated to Las Vegas from Cleveland.
 The show featured Sparks, Graig Salerno and Izzy.
 BS in the Morning show routines include The Wheel of Punishment, the BS Drunk Line, and I Heard That.
 The show had its own official day, August 5, 2019, in the City of Las Vegas as declared by Mayor Carolyn Goodman.
 The now-deceased lead vocalist for Quiet Riot, Kevin DuBrow, co-hosted the morning radio show with long-time morning show host Craig Williams.
 Other past personalities include Dennis Huff (formerly of KVGS (107.9 FM)).

 Specialty shows include Rock Hard with Kristen, a one-hour metal show Saturday nights at midnight.
 92 Minutes of Hair with Mel is heard Sunday mornings.
 The show was originally 92 minutes, but expanded to two hours of 1980s hair bands.
 On Sunday nights, Laurie Steele voices The Home Grown Show, a show playing material from up-and-coming local artists.